 Income pension complement when you move

-The income pension complement is a new pension benefit which is paid as a supplement to the national public pension from September 2021.
+The income pension complement is paid as a supplement to the national public pension.
 The income pension complement can be paid if you live in Sweden or within the EEA or Switzerland (EEA is the EU countries as well as Norway, Iceland and Lichtenstein) or a country which Sweden has signed social security agreements with.
 You can receive an income pension complement when you have reached the age of 65.

 Housing supplement and financial support for the elderly will end if you move abroad

 If you move abroad you are no longer entitled to housing supplement and financial support for the elderly.
 You are only entitled to these benefits if you reside in Sweden.

 Longer or regular stays in other countries may affect your right to a pension, housing supplement and financial support for the elderly

 Even if you do not plan to move from Sweden, longer and/or regular stays outside Sweden may affect where you are found to be a resident according to the Swedish Pensions Agency.
 As a result, your rights to a pension and other benefits may be affected.
 Contact customer service for more information.

 Change address when residing in other countries

 You yourself must report if you move to a new address in countries outside Sweden.
 It is important that the Swedish Pensions Agency has your current address in order for us to be able to send payment statements and a life certificate.
 Send your address information and Swedish personal identity number or co-ordination number in a signed letter to:

 You can also report a change of address by email.
 Send a signed letter with your Swedish personal identity number or co-ordination number and your current address to: